 - Others: 2000€

-Fee includes: accommodation (usually in double room) with breakfast and lunch starting from Sunday evening.
+Fee includes: Full board accommodation (usually in double room) starting from Monday.

 Partecipants who wish to attend two or three Courses, are allowed the following reduced fees per Course

 - Students, PhD students and temporary university staff: 550€ per Course

 - For more information: Antonella Mallus e-mail: firstname.lastname@example.org